ngoporo/Linear-Algebra/README.md

-"# Linear-Algebra - a directory for simple matrix operations written in source C/Java/Python" "Linear-Algebra - a directory for simple matrix operations written in source C/Java/Python"
+Linear-Algebra - a directory for simple matrix operations written in source C/Java/Python